tzztson/angular-weather-information/README.md

 -   When no city is found, we should reflect it.
 -   The city table has a column`City Name`, and the rest are temperature columns.
 In the case of hourly mode, 8 columns with 3-hour step and in the case of daily mode 7 days.
 -   Switching between hourly and daily modes should bring back the previous state of the table before switching.
--   The URL should be updated according to the search and mode.
+-   The URL should be updated according to the search query and mode.
+That is two parameters on the URL.
 -   Build the application using NgRx.
 -   SOLID, DRY, shouldn't be just abbreviations for you.
 It should be designed to be maintainable to an extent.
 -   Tests are not necessary.